shotgunsoftware/python-api/docs/reference.rst

 Connection & Authentication
 ===========================

-These methods are used for connecting and authenticating with your ShotGrid server.
+These methods are used for connecting and authenticating with your Flow Production Tracking server.
 Most of this is done automatically when you instantiate your instance.
 But if you need finer-grain control, these methods are available.